Danno26/Danno26/README.md

 📫 How to reach me: [Email Me](mailto:danieljuarez@mail.com) <br>

-⚡ Fun fact: I enjoy being a part of a team!

-Since you're already here check out my "Online-Portfolio" repo, its a work in progress but I think it's coming along well!
+⚡ Fun fact: I love problem solving, if you give me something to fix or figure out I become devoted to that!

 <!--
 **Danno26/Danno26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.